How it works

 Graze more of your land

-Use virtual fencing to unlock more pasture without the cost of permanent fence.
+With virtual fencing, you can use more of your pasture without the cost of permanent fence.
 Halter lets you build and adjust as many fences as you need, right from your phone.

 • Graze more ground without new fence